A slice of Europe, close-knit community, small-town ambiance

 Living in Roncesvalles

 - Shopping: Roncesvalles Avenue is peppered with a wide variety of retail establishments, offering everything from quirky stationery and fair trade outerwear to luxury goods and designer clothing.
-Some of the shops you'll find here include Coal Miner's Daughter, Muttonhead, Ardith, Imelda, The Mercantile, and Ecotique Toronto.
+Some of the shops you'll find here include Coal Miner's Daughter, Muttonhead, Doll Factory by Damzels, Good Neighbour, The Mercantile, and Ecotique Toronto.

-- Wining & dining: Family-owned restaurants and cafes are scattered throughout Roncesvalles, serving anything from home-style Polish fare to Cuban sandwiches.
-Some of the best restaurants in Roncesvalles include Cafe Polonez, La Cubana, Barque Smokehouse, Chopin, and Tuk Tuk Canteen, all located on Roncesvalles Avenue.
+- Wining & Dining: Family-owned restaurants and cafes are scattered throughout Roncesvalles, serving anything from home-style Polish fare to Cuban sandwiches.
+Some of the best restaurants in Roncesvalles include Cafe Polonez, La Cubana, Barque Smokehouse, Pizzeria Defina, and Dil Se Indian Restaurant & Bar, all located on Roncesvalles Avenue.